aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Make sure you include descriptions with your MR as much as possible, if applicable.
 If a ticket is assigned to you, the description of the ticket in your issue-tracking system is some sort of business description that everyone understands, including non-technical people on your team.
 But sometimes the MRs need more technical clarifications, specifically for the person who is reviewing your code.
 Try using bullet lists and images when necessary to make reading the description easier.

-There is a tricky part to it though.
-Always consider: "If I'm writing a description for the merge request, then **only** the reviewer gets to read it.
-But is this description something that all the team should be aware of?"
-And if the answer is "yes", then what you are writing as a description should live inside the code.
-Either by comments in code or by using proper variable naming and clean-coding techniques.
+However, there's a tricky aspect to consider.
+Always ask yourself: "Is the description I'm writing for the merge request something that the entire team should be aware of?"
+If the answer is "yes", then this information should be included within the code itself, rather than as a description for the MR. Either by comments in code or by using proper variable naming and clean-coding techniques.
 So everyone who reads the code knows about what you had to say.

 As another consideration, note that code reviewers are humans, not rendering engines!
 If you added/changed a piece of code that contains a lot of styling changes, include a screenshot with the changed result.
 Some teams have continuous deployments that deploy a short-lived app out of every MR. If you do, also include a link for the preview app so the reviewer can interact with your changes and test them in action.